RevenueHunt/docs/docs/reference/index.md

 - **Notifications** - This is where you'll set up your quiz result emails.

-- **Quiz Settings** - This is where you'll change currency, language and other global settings of the quiz.
+- **Quiz Settings** - This is where you'll change the currency, language, and other global settings of the quiz.

 - **Connect** - This is where you'll integrate the quiz with other tools like Klaviyo or Google Analytics.